CorentinJ/Real-Time-Voice-Cloning/sv2tts/README.md

 ### TODO
 - I'd like to eventually merge the `audio` module of each package to `utils/audio`.
-- I'm looking for a Tacotron framework that is pytorch-based, but that is as good as the tensorflow implementation of Rayhane Mamah
+- I'm looking for a Tacotron framework that is pytorch-based, but that is as good as the tensorflow implementation of Rayhane Mamah.
+- Let the user decide if they want to use speaker embeddings or utterance embeddings for training the synthesizer.
-- The toolbox can always be improved
+- The toolbox can always be improved.